-Are you considering an alternative to your Styrofoam food trays, but confused as to what the differences are among the various options?
+Are you considering an alternative to your foamed plastic food trays, but confused as to what the differences are among the various options?
 If so, you’re not alone!
 So, we’ve decided to answer the most frequently asked questions we receive – in the order we usually receive them.

 The environmental impact

 - Not biodegradable